Navid200/xDrip/docs/Nightscout/DatabaseBackup.md

 **Backup**
 Open a [terminal](./Terminal.md), and select "Backup MongoDB and variables" from the **Data** submenu.
-A compressed archive file will be created with the name you chose in the current directory, containing the MongoDB database and variables.
+A compressed archive file will be created in the current directory, with the name you choose, containing both the MongoDB database and your variables.

 **Transfer the backup**
 To prevent loss if the virtual machine is deleted, transfer the backup off the machine.